 Threats to human safety from the use of nicarbazin would likely be minimal if labeled directions were followed.
 The use pattern of nicarbazin would also ensure threats to public safety were minimal.
 The label requires an acclimation period before placing treated bait, which assists with identifying risks, requires the presence of the applicator at the location until all bait was consumed, and requires any unconsumed bait to be retrieved.
 The EPA has characterized nicarbazin as a moderate eye irritant.
 The FDA has established a tolerance of nicarbazin residues of 4 parts per million allowed in uncooked chicken muscle, skin, liver, and kidney (see 21 CFR 556.445).
 The EPA characterized the risks of human exposure as low when used to reduce egg hatchability in Canada Geese.
-The EPA also concluded that if human consumption occurred, a prohibitively large amount of nicarbazin would have to be consumed to produce toxic effects (EPA 2005).
-Based on the use pattern of the nicarbazin and if label instructions were followed, risks to human safety would be low with the primary exposure occurring to those handling and applying the product.
+The EPA also concluded that if human consumption occurred, a prohibitively large amount of nicarbazin and if label instructions were followed, risks to human safety would be low with the primary exposure occurring to those handling and applying the product.
 When WS and other entities follow the safety procedures required by the label, risks to handlers and applicators would be minimal.